 Figure 5-3.
 24-Hour Alarm History Screen

-When a < or > symbol appears in the upper corner of the screen, you can use the arrow keys on your keyboard to scroll right or left to view additional information (see Figure 5-4).
+When a < or > symbol appears in the upper corner of the screen, you can use the arrow keys on your keyboard to scroll right or left to view additional information (see Figure 5-4 on page 82).